Loki-Astari/geeky-nextjs/content/posts/Vector-ResourceManagementAllocation.md

 * Move Constructor
 * Move Assignment Operator

 These methods usually work perfectly well; **unless** your class contains a pointer (or a pointer like resource object).
-But if your class is doing business logic then it should not contain a pointer.
-So classes that handle business logic therefore should not be defining any of these compiler generated methods (just let the compiler generated ones work for you).
-Occasionally you want to delete them, to prevent copying or movement, but it is very unusual for these to need specialized implementations.
+But if your class is doing business logic, it should not contain a pointer.
+So classes that handle business logic, therefore, should not be defining any of these compiler-generated methods (just let the compiler-generated ones work for you).
+Occasionally, you want to delete them to prevent copying or movement, but it is very unusual for these to need specialized implementations.

-Conversely, classes that do resource management usually contain a pointer (or pointer like resource object).
-These classes should define all the above methods to correctly handle the resource.
+Conversely, resource management classes usually contain a pointer (or pointer-like resource object).
+These classes should define all the above methods to handle the resource correctly.
 This is where ownership semantics of the resource are defined.
-The owner of the resource is responsible for destroying the resource when its lifespan is over (in terms of pointers this means the owner is responsible for calling `delete` on the pointer, usually in the destructor).
-If you are not the owner of a resource you should not have access to the resource object directly, as it may be destroyed by the owner without other objects knowing.
+The resource owner is responsible for destroying the resource when its lifespan is over (in terms of pointers, the owner is responsible for calling `delete` on the pointer, usually in the destructor).
+If you are not the owner of a resource, you should not have access to the resource object directly, as the owner may destroy it without other objects knowing.

 # [Rule of three](https://stackoverflow.com/q/4172722/14065)

-The rule of three comes from C++03 where we only had copy semantics.
+The rule of three comes from C++03, where we only had copy semantics.

 ## Version-1 Simple Resource Management
-When creating a class to manage resources; the first version created by beginner usually looks like this:
+When creating a class to manage resources, the first version created by beginners usually looks like this:

-Rule of three first pass
+#### Rule of three first pass
 ```c
 template<typename T>
 class Vector